Working in South Africa?

 The Social Security System

 Both residents and non-residents have to make social security contributions when working in South Africa.
 These contributions are subtracted from their monthly paycheck by their employer.
 As most social security services and programs are funded by either the employer or the South African government, the only fund employees contribute to directly is the unemployment fund.
-Contributions are quite low at 1% of the employee’s earnings, currently capped at about 148.72 ZAR per month.
+Contributions are quite low at one percent of the employee’s earnings, currently capped at about 148 ZAR per month.

-Social security services are generally only available to citizens and permanent residents of South Africa.
+Apart from the odd exception, social security services are only available to citizens and permanent residents of South Africa.
 If you have entered the country on one of the temporary residence permits we have discussed in our article on moving to South Africa, you are not eligible to receive any social security services.
 Unfortunately, there are only very few social security agreements between South Africa and other states, so chances are that most expats will not be seeing much of their contributions.
-However, they should be negligible to most expats, as the contributions will probably not amount to a breathtaking sum.
+However, the amount is negligible to most expats, as the contributions do not add up to a breathtaking sum.

-The South African Social Security Agency offers a complete overview of their services and terms in this informational pdf file.
+The South African Social Security Agency offers a complete overview of their services and terms in an informational pdf file.